chrislyons-dev/flarelette-jwt-kit/docs/architecture/chrislyons_dev_flarelette_jwt.md

 <tr>
 <td><strong>util</strong></td>
 <td><code>module</code></td>
-<td>High-level JWT utilities for creating, delegating, verifying, and authorizing JWT tokens | JSON Web Key Set (JWKS) utilities.
+<td>High-level JWT utilities for creating, delegating, verifying, and authorizing JWT tokens | Key generation utility for EdDSA keys.

-This module provides functions to fetch and manage JWKS, including caching and key lookup by key ID (kid).
-It supports integration with external JWKS services. | Key generation utility for EdDSA keys.

 This script generates EdDSA key pairs and exports them in JWK format.
 It is designed to be executed as a standalone Node.js script. | Secret generation and validation utilities.